orbea/byuuML/FORMAT.md

       : Some data
       : Some more data

-The name of this Node is `"node"`, and its Data is `"Some data\nSome more data"`.
+The name of this Tag is `"node"`, and its Data is `"Some data\nSome more data"`.

     node:
       : Some data
       : Some more data

-The name of this Node is `"node"`, and its Data is `"\nSome data\nSome more data"`.
+The name of this Tag is `"node"`, and its Data is `"\nSome data\nSome more data"`.

-In spite of this, a parser MAY make no distinction between a node with empty Data and a node with no Data, so long as it parses the above cases correctly.
+In spite of this, a parser MAY make no distinction between a Tag with empty Data and a Tag with no Data, so long as it parses the above cases correctly.

 ## Attributes

-A Node definition may be followed by Attributes.
-An Attribute starts with one or more **space** characters, followed by a Node Name, followed by Data.
-A Node with the given Name and (if present) Data is created as a child of that Node.
+A Tag definition may be followed by Attributes.
+An Attribute starts with one or more **space** characters, followed by a Tag Name, followed by Data.
+A Tag with the given Name and (if present) Data is created as a child of that Tag.

 NOTE: Tab characters are allowed as indentation, but not allowed at the beginning of attributes.